FIameCaster/bfn-stats/readme.md

 	npm install

-And run the build script:
+And run the dev command which both runs the build script and starts the dev server:

-	npm run build

-Lastly, start the dev server

 	npm run dev

+Next time you can run the start command which doesn't run the build script

+	npm run start

 Alternatively, you can use any http server you'd like